Name of Canada: Other proposed names

 Walter Bagehot of The Economist newspaper in London argued that the new nation should be called Northland or Anglia instead of Canada.
 On these names, the statesman Thomas D'Arcy McGee commented, "Now I would ask any honourable member of the House how he would feel if he woke up some fine morning and found himself, instead of a Canadian, a Tuponian or a Hochelegander?".

 Kingdom and Dominion

-Working towards the Confederation of Canada, Canada's founders deliberated on the official title for their new country, primarily between the "Kingdom of Canada" or the "Dominion of Canada".
+Working towards Confederation, Canada's founders deliberated on the official title for their new country, primarily between the "Kingdom of Canada" or the "Dominion of Canada".

 In J. S. Ewart's two volume work, The Kingdom Papers, it is noted that the following names were considered for the union of British North America: "The United Colony of Canada", "the United Provinces of Canada", and "the Federated Provinces of Canada".
 Ewart was also an ardent advocate for the formation of "the Republic of Canada", a position which was rarely expressed in those times.